Viswajith

-Viswajith C T is an Indian composer, singer and musician.
-He works in Malayalam Marathi Telugu films.
+Viswajith C. T. is an Indian composer, singer and musician who works in Malayalam, Marathi and Telugu films.

 Career

 Viswajith C T started his career by singing tracks for famous music composers Ramesh Narayan, M. G. Radhakrishnan and Thankaraj.

 he composed music for several TV serials which include Pradakshinam, Nadakame Ulakam, Ammayodoppam, and Chanakyatantram.

 His debut as a film music composer was in the 2005 film Oraal in which he composed the song 'Eni Entethu Mathram'.

 He was asked to work for a Malayalam ghazal album featuring K. S. Chithra and Hariharan (Malhaar).